ETHLend/Documentation/ETHLendWhitePaper.md

 ## <h2>LEND token as a discount ticket on fees on ETHLend</h2>

+<p>LEND token is used to pay deployment and funding fees on ETHLend.
+Even though that the fees can be paid with ETH, LEND would provide access to early contributors for lower fees on ETHLend.
+Practically LEND can be seen as a discount ticket for the early contributors to pay less fees on ETHLend.</p>

+<p>The amount of fees shall be determined by the market price of LEND and the value difference compared to LEND.
+The aim is to provide 25% discount for the fees for early contributors when using LEND to pay fees on ETHLend instead of ETH.</p>

+## <h2>Rewarding active lenders and borrowers with airdrops</h2>

 <p>Increasing user adoption with LEND airdrops.
 ETHLend increases the usability of the product by introducing new mechanisms for user adoption.
 ETHLend aims to reward early adopters with the use of LEND tokens.
 The previously introduced LEND buybacks and burning is from now on deprecated.
 Instead, ETHLend will focus on creating value for the users and more value for the product, thus indirectly creating value for the token holders as well.
 ETHLend will use LEND token airdrops to increase the user adoption and add more volume to the loan book.
 An airdrop means that a certain amount of tokens is distributed to the users of the decentralized application.</p>

 <p>Buybacks and burning were previously introduced by ETHLend for creating more value for the token holders.
 However, these models have two drawbacks.
 First, buying LEND back from the market and permanently removing it from the circulation might decrease the total supply of LEND.
 This assumption implies that the token would increase in value due to the scarcity.
 Burning the LEND would not guarantee that the token increases in value.
 Secondly, pursuing the increase of the token value distracts ETHLend from the real opportunity - the users of the decentralized application.</p>